-RECOGNITION ENSURES QUALITY RECRUITMENT

-In the modern economy with a diverse mobile workforce, how can employers ensure they recognise what qualifications are being presented to them by job applicants?

-utside a large building site in the downtown area the workers clamber down the scaffolding for an early morning tea break.
+RECOGNITION ENSURES QUALITY RECRUITMENT In the modern economy with a diverse mobile workforce, how can employers ensure they recognise what qualifications are being presented to them by job applicants?
+Outside a large building site in the downtown area the workers clamber down the scaffolding for an early morning tea break.
 Dozens of work-teams, a dozen different trades, speaking a dozen different languages.
 All working together as the building slowly begins to take shape.
 The building site is overlooked by the city central hospital, and the elderly patients on the 5th floor.
 Each patient being cared for by a half dozen different nationalities, with a diverse range of professional experience and diverse qualifications.
 The medical and electronic equipment throughout the hospital is operated by the staff, but serviced by a company with young eager staff sent from a head office that sits in a different urban center, in a different country, far across the continent.
 This is modern Europe; a dynamic economy, embodied by a dynamic and mobile workforce, and the entire continent in a fixed state of constant transition.
 In this dynamic economy, companies across Europe strive to remain competitive, and seek out high quality candidates to fill their vacancies.
 On the one hand, each business wishes to gain from the benefits that a diverse mobile workforce can deliver, in order to compete in the global market.

-- ▶ With such a range of diversity, and varied pool of talent, how can companies ensure they know who they are wishing to employ? - ▶ What skills and experience do their potential employees possess? - What are they actually capable of delivering for the business? - ▶ With ever increasing competition between business, can companies maintain high standards of workmanship and guarantee quality to customers in such an environment?
+- With such a range of diversity, and varied pool of talent, how can companies ensure they know who they are wishing to employ? - What skills and experience do their potential employees possess? - What are they actually capable of delivering for the business? - With ever increasing competition between businesses, can companies maintain high standards of workmanship and guarantee quality to customers in such an environment?
 The challenge for businesses and employers is immense.

-DO WE REALLY HAVE TO

-WAIT UNTIL THE WALL

-COLLAPSES BEFORE WE

-REALISE THAT THE MASON

-WAS NOT PROPERLY
+DO WE REALLY HAVE TO WAIT UNTIL THE WALL COLLAPSES BEFORE WE REALISE THAT THE MASON WAS NOT PROPERLY QUALIFIED?

-QUALIFIED?

 Since its inception, the European Union has been putting in place measures to tackle precisely these challenges in an effort to increase transparency across borders, and to allow for movement and mobility of the workforce.
 Ultimately, to make it easier for companies to do business across the entire continent.
+The international recognition of qualifications seems to be already successful - at least at third level education.
+To the average employer, a foreign job candidate carrying a bachelor degree